jb-altana/whitespace-normalizer/README.md

 sandeepsoni@gatech.edu

 ### TODO
+- Update this README about the organization of the code once its stable.
-- Improve the readability of the code
+- Improve the readability of the code.
 - Include more description of the code in the README file.
 - Add evaluation scripts, annotations and results from the paper when accepted.